plogs/asopposedtowhat.com/content/posts/disproportionality-fallacy.md

 Jews comprise only 0.2% of the world's population, and yet they represent 22% of all Nobel prize recipients.
-Which is to say, the Jewish share of winners is 110 times their proportion of the world's population.[^2]
+Which is to say, Jewish laureates outrank the world's population by 110 times in terms of proportionality.[^2]

+Is this discrimination?
+Is this a sign of a problem to be solved?

+What can explain these differences?

+    culture, education, religion, genetics, world history, ideology, family background, upbringing, socialization, etc.

+But is misdiagnosing a problem really such a problem?

+Yes, and here's why.

+## When the cure is worse than the disease

+For a long time stomach ulcers were thought to be caused by spicy foods, stress, and even xxxx.
+But in the 1980s we discovered the true
+cause: Helicobacter pylori (H. pylori).